pulsepm/pulse/readme.md

 ### Development Installation
 To set up a development environment, ensure you have `pip` installed (it may be packaged as `pip` or `pip3` on your system).
+While it's possible to have Pulse working without setting up an virtual environment, it's strongly not recommended.
+If you don't want to bother with virtual environments, you may want to look into [pipx](https://github.com/pypa/pipx).

 1. Clone the repository:
 ```sh